Paulette Cooper: Early life

 Cooper's birth parents were Chaim and Ruchla (née Minkowski) Bucholc, Polish Jews who immigrated to Antwerp, Belgium, in the late 1920s.
 Paula "Paulette" was born on July 26, 1942, during the Nazi occupation of Belgium.
 Chaim, a skilled leatherworker, was arrested four days before her birth; Ruchla was arrested that October.
 Both perished that year at Auschwitz-Birkenau.
 Family friends kept Paula and her older sister Sarah in hiding for months, but Nazi troops eventually found them.
 Just before they were to be sent to Auschwitz in the summer of 1943, friends of Chaim's and other benefactors secured their release by bribing Nazi officials.

 Paulette and Sarah spent years in various orphanages in Belgium.
 Sarah (later known as "Suzy") was eventually adopted by an aunt who could not afford to support both sisters.
 An American Jewish couple, Ted and Stella (née Toepfer) Cooper, arranged for Paulette to come live with them in New York City in 1948.
 The adoption was formalized in 1950, at which time Paulette was also naturalized.

 Education

-Though she spoke only French when she arrived in the United States, Cooper adopted English quickly, reading voraciously and writing by age 8.
+Following her arrival in the United States, Cooper adopted English quickly, reading voraciously and writing by age 8.
 She graduated from Brandeis University with a psychology degree in 1964, having also completed a summer course in comparative religion at Harvard.
 After graduation she returned to Harvard for several months to work on a schizophrenia study.
 She later earned a master's degree from The City College of New York.